hueter/legend-of-z/README.md

 - [http://noproblo.dayjo.org/ZeldaSounds/](http://noproblo.dayjo.org/ZeldaSounds/)
 - [http://zeldauniverse.net/media/music/](http://zeldauniverse.net/media/music/)

+---

 ## Watch the Game

-Full YouTube demo by @mhueter _with only a couple instances of god-mode cheating_ :sweat_smile:
+**Full YouTube demo by @mhueter** _with only a couple instances of god-mode cheating_ :sweat_smile:

 [https://youtu.be/LlmWZPMOlJE](https://youtu.be/LlmWZPMOlJE)

+---

 ## Play the Game

-Download the zip/executable by clicking on **Releases** in this repo.
+Download the zip/executable by [clicking on Releases](https://github.com/mhueter/legend-of-z/releases) in this repo.
 Currently only the Windows version is available.
 _Note: Ignore the antivirus warning when you click the .exe_.

 ## Gameplay